WildernessLabs/VS_Win_Meadow_Extension/readme.md

 The [Meadow.CLI](https://github.com/WildernessLabs/Meadow.CLI) repo must be cloned adjacent to this checkout using the `develop` branch.

+To develop for this extension, you will also need the **Visual Studio extension development** and **.NET desktop environment** workloads.
+Visual Studio should prompt to install these the first time you open one of the extension solutions.

 ## License

 Released under the [Apache 2 license](license.md).